What do you see yourself doing in five to ten years?

 That’s a big, important, overwhelming question.
 In my experience, five to ten years is too long of a runway to come up with a concrete plan of action.
 Think about all of the things you’ve done over the last five to ten years.
 You’ve likely had some major life changes in that time.
 Planning that far into the future isn’t really a productive exercise in our fast paced world.

-When I advise artists, instead of asking them to map out the next ten years, I ask them to picture their ideal career in three years.
+When I advise twenty-somethings, instead of asking them to map out the next ten years, I ask them to picture their ideal career in three years.
 Three years gives my clients enough time and space to think about what they want to do, come up with a plan, and act on it.
 Here are some steps you can take to come up with a strategic plan for your life and career:

 - Pull the levers necessary to develop the right career path — We all have wants and needs that pertain to our life and career.
 No two people are the same.
 Don’t let the advice of others dictate your path because they often took a different path than the one you’d like to pursue.
 Here are the things that will help determine your three year path: